 18. Along with the final, accepted version of your manuscript, please submit accurate name, address, and contact information as you would like it to appear in the contributor list.

-19. The editor reserves the right to edit for style, sense, and accuracy.
+19. The editor reserves the right to edit for style, sense, accuracy, and completeness.

-Last Updated January 2022
+Last Updated June 2022